 2. Talk about sex as early as possible.

 In our house, we have "the talk" when our kids are around 5 or 6-years old.
 I know this seems young, but the earlier you can talk about it the more normal it becomes.
 You don’t have to worry about telling your kids too much either.
 Children will only retain what they're interested in or can cognitively understand.

 For example, when I talked to my oldest daughter as a 5-year old, she was fascinated that the sperm’s tail falls off when it fertilizes the egg.
 My middle daughter, on the other hand, was more interested in the penis-in-the-vagina part, while my youngest could care less about any of it!
 I had to repeat the information about a dozen times before she understood!
 (See step 3 below.)

 I didn't walk blindly into these conversations, though, and neither should you.
 Here is a list of books to get you started.
 I downloaded it from the Awaken Love website - an awesome ministry that offers classes and other resources to help improve the quality of your sex life!

 3. Talk about sex with your kids every year.

-I know, I know.....this last tip makes everyone frown.
-ALL parents want the "one and done" theory to apply to sex education too, but if we only talk to our kids once, we do a disservice to them as they grow and mature.
+I know, I know.....this last tip makes every parent ☹️.
+We all want the "one and done" theory to apply to sex education too, but if we only talk to our kids once, we do a disservice to them as they grow and mature.

-For instance, a conversation with my 5-year old looks a lot different than the ones I have with my 8 and 10-year olds.
+For instance, a conversation with my 5-year old looks a lot different than when she's 9 or 12.
 Each new stage of development brings new levels of awareness and questions, so as a parent, I want to capitalize on these moments and speak truth and love into their lives!

 That's why it's up to YOU to approach them every year.
 Don't wait for them to come to you because they may never!
 (And take it from me, silence does NOT mean ignorance.)